-serverCode - When present, this element shall provide the serverCode value employed in the HTTP request to which this Recovery File was provided as a response.

-intervalCode - When present, this element shall provide the intervalCode value from the query request to which the recovery data table was provided as a response.

-queryFlag - When present, this element shall have the same value as the Query Flag in the VP1 payload used to form the query request that resulted in this recovery data table.

-displayOverride - When present, this element shall have the value 1 if any part of the Cell whose VP1 payload contained the intervalCode and serverCode in the query request to which the recovery data table was provided as a response, or 0 otherwise.

-componentDescription - A data element describing this component in the format defined in Table 5.29 and the parameter descriptions that follow.

-queryspread - When present, this element shall express the maximum duration that the receiver is recommended to delay submission of a Dynamic Event HTTP request, in units of 1 millisecond.
-Specification of a non-zero value expresses a request that upon each instance that the receiver detects a change in the value of the query_flag between successive VP1 payloads in a VP1 Audio Watermark Segment or successive VP1 Message Groups in a VP1 Video Watermark Segment, the receiver is requested to delay the submission of an associated HTTP request for a Dynamic Event by an amount of time with a duration randomly selected with a probability uniformly distributed between 0 milliseconds and the specified value of queryspread, expressed in millisecond increments.
-The expectation is that the receiver will apply a small enough level of granularity to achieve an even spread of queries across the queryspread duration, such as 1 millisecond.

-otherComponent - An element describing another watermarked media component associated with the same service as thisComponent in the format defined in Table 5.31 and the parameter descriptions that follow.
+- serverCode When present, this element shall provide the serverCode value employed in the HTTP request to which this Recovery File was provided as a response. - intervalCode When present, this element shall provide the intervalCode value from the query request to which the recovery data table was provided as a response. - queryFlag When present, this element shall have the same value as the Query Flag in the VP1 payload used to form the query request that resulted in this recovery data table. - displayOverride When present, this element indicates the display override state corresponding to the VP1 payload used to form the query request that resulted in this recovery data table.
+This element shall have the value 1 if the display override state was true for any part of the Cell conveying that VP1 payload; 0 otherwise. - componentDescription A data element describing thisComponent in the format defined in Table 5.31 and the parameter descriptions that follow. - querySpread When present, this element shall express the maximum duration that the receiver is recommended to delay submission of a Dynamic Event HTTP request, in units of 1 millisecond.
+Specification of a non-zero value expresses a request that upon each instance that the receiver detects a change in the value of the query_flag between successive VP1 payloads in a VP1 Audio Watermark Segment or successive VP1 Message Groups in a VP1 Video Watermark Segment, the receiver is requested to delay the submission of an associated HTTP request for a Dynamic Event by an amount of time with a duration randomly selected with a probability uniformly distributed between 0 milliseconds and the specified value of querySpread, expressed in millisecond increments.
+The expectation is that the receiver will apply a small enough level of granularity to achieve an even spread of queries across the querySpread duration, such as 1 millisecond. - otherComponent An element describing another watermarked media component associated with the same service as thisComponent in the format defined in Table 5.31 and the parameter descriptions that follow.